Sydney Dodd: Sydney University

-In 1911 Dodd was appointed the first lecturer in veterinary bacteriology at the University of Sydney.
+In 1911, Dodd was appointed the first lecturer in veterinary bacteriology at the University of Sydney.
 He also lectured in veterinary pathology and was an honorary lecturer in preventive medicine at the University, where he remained until his death in 1926.

 Along with teaching, Dodd continued to perform valuable research.
-His work on black disease in sheep found an association between the causal bacterium and a liver fluke, (1921).
+His work on black disease in sheep found an association between the causal bacterium and a liver fluke, "The Etiology of Black Disease: Being Further Studies in a Braxy-Like Disease of Sheep" (1921).

 Military service

 Before qualifying, Dodd served in South Africa with the British Army during the Second Boer War (1899–1902).
 Descriptions of his service include joining the Army Veterinary Department, and veterinary officer to the 10th Hussars.

-At the start of World War I Dodd was commissioned a captain in the Australian Army Veterinary Corps.
+At the start of World War I, Dodd was commissioned a captain in the Australian Army Veterinary Corps.
 He served with the Sea Transport Service on the Barambah taking troops and horses to Egypt in December 1914, and his service ended after returning to Australia on the Maiwu in March, 1915.